influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.5/guides/replacing-nodes.md

 add-data: operation timed out with error:
 ```

-#### Check your influxdb user permissions
+#### Check your InfluxDB user permissions
 In order to add or remove nodes to or from a cluster, your user must have `AddRemoveNode` permissions.
 Attempting to manage cluster nodes without the appropriate permissions results
 in a timeout with no accompanying error.

-To check user permissions, login to one of your meta nodes and `curl` the `/user` API endpoint:
+To check user permissions, log in to one of your meta nodes and `curl` the `/user` API endpoint:

 ```bash
 curl localhost:8091/user